LIS561/syllabi/md/Assignments.md

 **Assignments, Exercises & Grade Distribution:**

-- Ten graded assignments: 5 points each.
+- Ten graded assignments: 5 points each (50 points total).
-- Ten ungraded exercises: 2 points each for completion.
+- Ten ungraded exercises: 2 points each for completion (20 points total).
-- Five reading responses: 5 points each.
+- Five reading responses: 5 points each (25 points total).
 - Attendance and participation in class and on forums: 5 points.

 **Grading Scale:**